Getting started with Mindomo

 Creating mind maps

-After clicking "Create" to get started, you'll be presented with Mindomo's tidy and easy to use interface.
+After creating a mind map you'll be presented with Mindomo's tidy and easy to use interface.

 There are four topic types:

 To name a topic, click on the topic to select it.
 The topic shape will turn blue.
 Click again to have the text in the topic highlighted in blue.
 Now you can type in the words.

 To insert a new text line into a topic, place the mouse cursor at the end of the current line, hold the SHIFT key, and then press the ENTER key.

 Use the Subtopic (1) or Topic (2) buttons on the Map's top menu.